Mabtoor-Mabx/Mabtoor-Mabx/README.md

   Labelling the custom image using makesense.ai

-  Build CIfar 10 dataset Deep learning model and getting 92% accuracy in training
+  Build CIfar 10 dataset Deep learning model and get 92% accuracy in training